-Overall, atrazine concentrations in excess of laboratory detection limits have been identified in 16.0% (26 out of 163 locations) of soil samples collected from fields associated with atrazine illegal-use inspections.
-In 2022, of the three locations where a violation was identified (e.g. a field location where atrazine was illegally applied), no atrazine was detected in excess of laboratory reporting limits (0.03 parts per million [ppm]) in any of the soil collected from those three locations.
-Over the course of the inspection program, atrazine was detected in soil samples collected from ten of the 31 fields where atrazine was illegally applied to fields (self-reported by operator or applicator).
+Overall, atrazine concentrations in excess of laboratory detection limits have been identified in 14.7% (28 out of 191 locations) of soil samples collected from fields associated with atrazine illegal-use inspections.
+In 2024, the one location where a violation was identified (e.g. a location where atrazine was illegally applied to a field inside an atrazine PA), no atrazine was detected in excess of laboratory reporting limits (0.03 parts per million [ppm]) in any of the soil collected from that location.
+Over the course of the inspection program, atrazine was detected in soil samples collected from 10 of the 32 fields where atrazine was illegally applied to fields (self-reported by operator or applicator).
 Detected atrazine concentrations in these samples ranged from 0.0346 to 0.949 ppm.

-Over the course of the inspection program, the top three compounds that have been detected in soil are metolachlor, atrazine and acetochlor.
-Overall, 19 different compounds have been detected in soil samples collected during the inspection program at concentrations greater than laboratory reporting limits.
+Over the course of the inspection program, the top three compounds that have been detected in soil are metolachlor, acetochlor, and atrazine.
+Overall, 20 different compounds have been detected in soil samples collected during the inspection program at concentrations greater than laboratory reporting limits.
+(For the first time, tebupirimphos was detected at a concentration greater than laboratory reporting limits in a 2024 atrazine inspection soil sample collected from a field in Walworth County.)
 Table 1 identifies the compounds detected more than twice and their maximum detected concentration.